How to Create an Asset Protection Strategy in California

 The secret to effective asset protection lies in structuring an estate so that your heirs will get full control of your assets, but not actually own them.
 As John D. Rockefeller once advised, it’s best to “Own nothing, but control everything.”
 That’s because, by law, what you don’t own can’t be taken from you, even it if it is completely under your control.

-Control without ownership can be created using an Inheritance Protection Trust, or for retirement assets, an IRA Legacy Trust.
+Control without ownership for your heirs can be created using an Inheritance Protection Trust, or for retirement assets, an IRA Legacy Trust.
 Both of these asset protection strategies can allow your loved ones to completely control, access, and manage their inheritances while simultaneously enjoying protection from potential creditors, bankruptcy, lawsuits, and divorce.

 How Can I Control, But Not Own Assets?